-What is the effectiveness of the services that other countries provide?
 According to the Los Angeles Times, the United States spends more on healthcare than any other country in the world.

+But that high spending doesn’t mean we are healthier than other countries.
 A look at healthcare costs and service outcomes seems to indicate that others are getting more bang for their buck.

 Here are some of the key statistics that tell us just where the United States ranks with other world powers in samples of expenditures and outcomes: